tjdragon/AnythingAI/README.md

 - [ModelCode](https://modelcode.ai/): Modelcode AI is your single solution for modernizing your entire codebase.
 - [OpenAI Codex](https://openai.com/index/openai-codex/): AI system that translates natural language to code, and we are releasing it through our API in private beta starting today.
 - [Replit](https://replit.com/): Create beautiful, modern web applications at the speed of thought.
 Describe what you need and Replit's AI Agent builds it for you.
+- [Anon](https://www.anon.com/): Developers can enable agents to authenticate and take actions on behalf of users across the most popular sites on the internet.
+- [Brain Trust](https://www.braintrust.dev/): Braintrust is the end-to-end platform for building world-class AI apps
+- [E2B](https://e2b.dev/): Run AI-Generated code securely in your app
+- [Flux](https://www.flux.ai/p): Build professional PCBs with an AI Copilot
+- [StackBlitz](https://stackblitz.com/): StackBlitz lets you write, run, and debug frontend code directly in your browser.

 ### Agent Hosting and serving
 Agent hosting and serving refers to the infrastructure and processes involved in deploying and managing AI agents, making them accessible to users or applications.